openedx/xblock-lti-consumer/docs/decisions/0002-lti-1p3-variables.rst

      - User full name as defined in the spec, gated by a feature flag to avoid leaking PII to external tools.
    * - email
      - User email address
-     - User email, gated by a feature flag to avoid leaking PII to external tools.
+     - User email, gated by a feature flag to avoid leaking PII to external tools (this flag should be off by default).

 Reference: http://www.imsglobal.org/spec/lti/v1p3/#user-identity-claims-0